PJPage/Vim/README.md

 # Vim
 This is my vim configuration file.
-It may need to be changed slightly
+In order to use the plugins, you must install Vundle and run :PluginInstall when you start vim.